-Rev. Dr. Reginald Blount is assistant professor of formation, youth and culture at Garrett-Evangelical Theological Seminary, senior pastor of Arnett Chapel AME Church, co-executive director of the Garrett-Evanston Freedom School Program, and program director of the Garrett-Evangelical Young Adult Initiative.
+Rev. Dr. Reginald Blount is associate professor of formation, leadership, and culture at Garrett-Evangelical Theological Seminary, senior pastor of Arnett Chapel AME Church, co-executive director of the Garrett-Evanston Freedom School Program, and program director of the Garrett-Evangelical Young Adult Initiative.
 He has spoken nationally and internationally at numerous conferences and workshops helping faith communities envision new and creative ways to minister to, with, and on behalf of young people.

 Rev. Dr. Michael C.R.
 Nabors is senior pastor of Second Baptist Church of Evanston.
 With extensive experience both in the church and in the academy, Nabors has sought to build bridges and erase the gap between the local community, the church, and the academy.
 As a result, Nabors has received over 100 community, church, and ministry awards for leadership and service.
 He has also served as director of the master of divinity and student life programs at Ecumenical Theological Seminary, where he is professor of homiletics and African American religious history.
 He also taught at Ashland Theological Seminary, Calvin Theological Seminary, and Marygrove College.
 Nabors primary academic interest is in helping students practice homiletical preparation for preaching in the changing world of the 21st century.

 Rev. Dr. Joseph W. Daniels, Jr. is lead pastor of The Emory Fellowship in Washington, D.C.
 A nationally recognized turnaround pastor, he has taught, preached and consulted on congregational and community revitalization.
 A sought after speaker, preacher, mentor and author, he is most happy when inspiring and equipping others to see the possibilities God has for them and their communities.
 During Daniels’ ministry at the church, weekly worship attendance has grown from 55 people to more than 400 every Sunday, and Emory UMC received the Kim Jefferson Northeast Jurisdictional Award for effective urban ministry representing The United Methodist Church, and is one of 25 Congregational Resource Centers for Strengthening the Black Church for the 21st Century (SBC 21).